 7. Remote-learning ready

-Online instruction has been growing in popularity in recent years as students work to incorporate the classroom into their busy lives, and everyone was hit with an unexpected shock in Spring 2020 when universities around the country went to an online-only format.
+Online instruction has been growing in popularity in recent years as students work to incorporate the classroom into their busy lives, and everyone was hit with an unexpected shock in Autumn 2020 when universities around the country went to an online-only format.
 It’s difficult to predict how instruction will be delivered in the future but having the right equipment can make remote learning a breeze.
 Whether students opt for online classes out of convenience or necessity, it’s important to have a laptop that’s up to the task.

 Along with the ability to handle basic computer chores laptops need to be able to handle all the accessories required for distance education, including webcams, printers, speakers, headsets and more.

-We know that choosing a laptop for your university student can be almost as stressful as choosing a university!
+We know that choosing a laptop for your uni student can be almost as stressful as choosing a University!
 But don’t panic… just follow the seven areas we’ve outlined above and talk to your student about the features they’ll use the most.
 Whether you decide on a full-blown gaming laptop that combines serious work with serious play, or a model that favors portability over power, we’ve got a Lenovo laptop that will go wherever your student’s studies take them, and beyond.